Mountfitchet Castle have put into place Covid-19 measures to make your visit safe as well as a whole lot of fun!

 Elaine the Pen Hen.

-Elaine nested next to the castle visitor centre and no one knew she was sitting on eggs until she strutted out with her three babies on Monday morning much to everyone’s surprise and delight!
+Elaine nested next to the castle visitor centre window, no one knew she was sitting on her eggs until she strutted out with her three babies on a Friday morning much to everyone’s surprise and delight!

-Doris our resident female turkey & surrogate mummy at Mountfitchet Castle has hatched a baby duckling and peacock.
+Doris is our resident female turkey who also has been a surrogate mummy to many of our chicks at Mountfitchet Castle over the years.
+Doris happily hatched a baby duckling and baby peacock during our 2021 season.

-All are blissfully unaware they are a strange mix and wander happily around the castle grounds together.
+They are all blissfully unaware they are all different birds and still wander happily around the castle grounds together

 More Egg-citing news!